-Regan Career Institute is approved to offer distance, residential and blended RN-BSN, MLT Certificate, AAS in MLT and AAS/D Medical Clinical programs.
-In the RN-BSN distance education program the instruction is not offered in at this time.
+Regan Career Institute is approved to offer distance, residential and blended MLT Certificate, AAS in MLT and AAS/D Medical Clinical programs.
 Regan Career Institute shall transmit the first lesson and any materials to any student within seven days after admission.